openharmony/docs/en/application-dev/reference/apis/js-apis-wifi.md

 removeDevice(id: number): boolean

-Removes the configuration of a network.
+Removes the specified network configuration.
 This is a system API.

 **Required permissions**: ohos.permission.SET_WIFI_INFO and ohos.permission.MANAGE_WIFI_CONNECTION (available only to system applications)